str0pharia/UnRealVirtuality/README.md

 # Misc.

-## Wind direction/speed affects how the balloon moves and changes sporadically
+### Wind affects how the balloon moves and wind direction and/or strength/speed changes sporadically

-## Score extra points by disabling, destroying or avoiding obstacles.
+### Score extra points by disabling, destroying or avoiding obstacles.

 # Credits